-Since 1 February 1996, authority to take licensing decisions has rested solely with the head of the ISP, the Inspector-General (rather than with the government).
-However, individual cases involving matters of principle or of particular importance are discussed by either (or both) of two official committees, the Export Control Council and the Advisory Council on Foreign Affairs (see above).
+Since 1 February 1996, authority to take licensing decisions has rested solely with the head of the ISP, the Inspector-General (rather than with the government).77 However, individual cases involving matters of principle or of particular importance are discussed by either (or both) of two official committees, the Export Control Council and the Advisory Council on Foreign Affairs (see above).
 In addition, licence applications that may have an impact on future policy are submitted to the government for a decision.
 Prior to 1996 virtually all decisions about export licences were taken solely by the government.
 The Minister for Foreign Trade considered routine cases (approximately 85 per cent of an annual total of 2300 applications), and the Cabinet dealt with the remainder of applications concerning major export deals.
-In 1995 and 1996, for example, government decisions accounted for 98 per cent of the total value of export licences granted.
-The substitute of the total value of export licences granted.
+In 1995 and 1996, for example, government decisions accounted for 98 per cent of the total value of export licences granted.78